We've independently reviewed this article to make sure it's as accurate as we can make it.

 How to Solve Ants In Your Dishwasher: 8 Causes & Solutions

 ♦ Food smells in the dishwasher → Pour at least 1 cup of vinegar down the dishwasher’s drain.
-This will mask food odors and sanitize the drain.
+The vinegar will mask food odors and sanitize the drain.

-♦ Food particles building up in the dishwasher → After cleaning with vinegar, run the machine on an empty wash cycle, this will remove dead ants and food build-up.
+♦ Food particles building up in the dishwasher → After cleaning with vinegar, run the machine on an empty wash cycle.
+This cycle will remove dead ants and food build-up.

 ♦ Ants have a nest nearby → Lay down ant baits.
 The ants will take these back to the nest and poison the colony.

-♦ Cracks or holes in the dishwasher → Get a sealant from your local hardware and seal up holes in pipes, door seals etc.|
+♦ Cracks or holes in the dishwasher → Get a sealant from your local hardware and seal holes in pipes, door seals, etc.

-|♦ Dishes left in dishwasher and not washed immediately||→ Either wash dishes immediately OR if leaving dirty dishes in the machine shut the machine door tightly and make sure all cracks/holes in the plumbing are sealed off and kept in good repair.
+♦ Ants coming from behind the dishwasher → Either wash dishes immediately OR, if leaving dirty dishes in the machine, shut the machine door tightly and ensure all cracks/holes in the plumbing are sealed off and kept in good repair.